Lumine

 • Google sign-in data when you choose Google auth, including the Google ID token and the email claim the portal may read from that token before forwarding it to Lumine auth routes.

-• Microsoft device authorization data for the connect flow, including the device code, user code, verification URI, poll status, and temporary token results returned by the Microsoft-linked flow.
+• Temporary Microsoft device authorization data for connect and account-trade flows, including the device code, user code, verification URI, expiry, and poll status.
+Trade credentials stay in a short-lived, user-bound server authorization until confirmed submission.

 • Minecraft friends data requested through the portal, including gamertag, XUID, online state, game title, game state, and rich presence.